Blockkanone/egmminecraft-website/README.md

 # egmminecraft-website
-The Source Code from the Website for EGM Minecraft Visit einfach-gaming.de for more information
+The Source Code from the Website for EGM Minecraft.
+Visit einfach-gaming.de for more information